 Dr. Richard was born in Severna Park, MD, where she grew up with her dog, Molly, and cat, Cody.
 She earned a Bachelor of Science in Biology from Loyola College in Maryland (now Loyola University) and went on to recieve her Doctor of Veterinary Medicine from the Virginia-Marylans Regional College of Veterinary Medicine in 2003.
 She moved to Rhode Island after graduation to practice equine medicine, and remained there for 7 years working with both small and large animals.

 In 2010, Dr. Richard and her husband decided to move south, and she joined Palmer Animal Hospital in the summer of 2010 as a full-time associate.
 Currently, the couple live in Lovettsville, VA, with their 4-year-old son, Joseph, and 2 year-old daughter, Sarah.
-Dr. Richard enjoys reading, cross-stitch, and country line dancing in her “spare” time, and she occassionally gets to visit her 29 year-old Thoroughbred, “Baltimore”, who has been with her since he was 4 years old.
+Dr. Richard enjoys reading, cross-stitch, and country line dancing in her “spare” time.